Editor's note: This story was originally published on July 19, 2017. It was updated on May 4, 2019.

 Los Altos Ranch Market

-With seven stores all over the Valley, Los Altos Ranch Market is one of the most popular, and largest, Mexican grocery stores in town.
+With several stores all over the Valley, Los Altos Ranch Market is one of the most popular, and largest, Mexican grocery stores in town.
 The market offers a taquería, carnicería, tortillería, and cremería, along with the best selection of Mexican dry goods and ingredients in the Valley.
 Pick up some marinated carne asada, fresh tortillas, some awesome salsas, and a pan dulce cake.
 All locations are open daily from 6 a.m. to 11 p.m.

 Lee Lee International Supermarkets